pramodkhatri10/kick-e-commerce-web-application/README.md

 We developed the structure of the page *(Header, Navigation Bar, main or article, aside and footer)* of the webpage using HTMl5.

 ### CSS
-We used CSS to control the webpages appearances including borders, margin, padding, , grids, flexbox, colors, fonts, adjutsment of elements and overall laying the contents in the page so that it looks organized and beautiful.
+Used CSS to control the webpages appearances including borders, margin, padding, , grids, flexbox, colors, fonts, adjutsment of elements and overall laying the contents in the page so that it looks organized and beautiful.

 ### JavaSCript
-We used JavaScript in our specific parts of the webpages *(contact, account login & signup, payment)* to provide functionality like verification and validation to the user input.
+Used JavaScript in our specific parts of the webpages *(contact, account login & signup, payment)* to provide functionality like verification and validation to the user input.

 > ## Back-End
 ### PHP&MySQL